VicMarquez/Ecological-Analysis-Portfolio/README.md

 ## Ecological analysis

 ### Fire meta-analysis
-This project was developed by @LucasCarbonee.
+This project was developed by [Dr. Lucas Carbone](https://github.com/LucasCarbonee/).
+You can also find it here: Carbone et al. 2024. http://hdl.handle.net/11336/218595.
 I re-ran and improve the code to ensure up-to-date results and reliability.
 In the process, I also learned how to execute it.